Join Our Team

 How to Apply

 Are you ready to join our team at ERA?
-Submit your current resume and a cover letter describing your interest in this particular position, connection to ERA’s mission, and where you found the job posting to [email protected] Please include “2020 National Legal Director” in the subject line of your email.
+Submit your current resume, a brief original writing sample, three references (we will not contact without prior consent) a cover letter highlighting your litigation experience in federal/state courts, describing your interest in this particular position, connection to ERA’s mission, and where you found the job posting to [email protected].
+Please include “2020 National Legal Director” in the subject line of your email.
 Incomplete applications will not be considered.
 The position is open until filled.
-Applications will be reviewed immediately and will be accepted until the position is filled.
-To ensure consideration, submit application materials by September 30.
-Qualified candidates may be asked to submit additional information, including performance samples and references from people they have worked with in the past.
+Applications will be reviewed on a rolling basis.
+To ensure consideration, submit application materials by Thursday, December 17.

 An Equal Opportunity Employer with a Commitment to Diversity